Aaftab8564/Movie-Recommdation-System/README.md

 Content-based filtering using similarity measures (e.g., cosine similarity)

-Movie recommendations based on genre, keywords, and user preferences
+Movie recommendations based on keywords ,popularity and mostly watch movies.

 Built with scikit-learn, pandas, and NumPy for data processing and model building